 Behaviour Code Of Conduct

 We believe all children and young people deserve to thrive in an environment that is calm, safe, supportive and where they are treated with dignity.
 To achieve this, every child and young person is made aware of our behaviour standards, expectations and consequence processes.
-All children and young people have a duty to follow this behaviour policy.
+All children and young people have a duty to follow this behaviour policy and are asked to read and sign it, along with their named parent/carer.

 All participants who take part in our projects and activities have the right to:

-Be respected, valued and listened to and feel confident to know who to speak to and that everyone will be treated fairly and with sensitivity.
+• Be respected, valued and listened to and feel confident to know who to speak to if they are worried and that they will always be treated fairly and with sensitivity.

 We will always strive to: